 Medicaid, the largest health insurance program in the United States, is a joint federal-state program that provides health insurance for low-income individuals.
 The federal government currently matches at least fifty percent of state Medicaid spending in every state, and states with lower per-capita incomes receive higher matching amounts.
 Historically, Medicaid provided coverage for children, pregnant women, and families but the Affordable Care Act allowed states to expand coverage more broadly.
-As many as one-third of the bleeding disorders community is currently insured by Medicaid.
+As much as one third of the bleeding disorders community is currently insured by Medicaid.

 Section 1115 Waivers

 Section 1115 of the Social Security Act gives the Secretary of Health and Human Services authority to approve experimental, pilot, or demonstration projects that promote the objectives of the Medicaid program.
-The purpose of these demonstrations, which give states additional flexibility to design and improve their programs, is to demonstrate and evaluate state-specific policy approaches to better serving Medicaid populations1.
+The purpose of these demonstrations, which give states additional flexibility to design and improve their programs, is to demonstrate and evaluate state-specific policy approaches to better serving Medicaid populations.1

 Since 2017, the Center for Medicare and Medicaid Services (CMS) has attempted to expand the use of waivers to allow states to limit Medicaid enrollment.
-Using section 1115 waivers, states have applied to: impose work requirements for beneficiaries, establish a closed formulary for prescription drugs, cap lifetime benefits on enrollees, or require premium payments.
+Using Section 1115 waivers, states have applied to: impose work requirements for beneficiaries, establish a closed formulary for prescription drugs, cap lifetime benefits on enrollees, or require premium payments.

 In January 2020 CMS announced new guidance to states that support limiting federal Medicaid funding through block grants.

 The purpose of Medicaid is to provide health care for low-income individuals and families.
 NHF opposes policies that make it more difficult or expensive for patients with chronic diseases to access Medicaid.